DeVry University misled students. Now, the federal government is erasing their debt

 "These jobs were not attributable to a DeVry education," the department said, "and their inclusion was contrary to the plain language of the 90 percent claim.
 Moreover, DeVry excluded from its calculation large numbers of graduates who were in fact actively looking for work simply because they did not conduct a search in the manner that the University's Career Services department preferred."

-In spite of these findings, the department made clear that, because DeVry stopped making this misleading claim in 2016, it will not lose access to the federal student aid program – a move that would be potentially devastating for a school like DeVry, where the vast majority of students receive federal loans.
+In spite of these findings, the department made clear that because DeVry stopped making this misleading claim after 2015, it will not lose access to the federal student aid program — a move that would be potentially devastating for a school like DeVry, where the vast majority of students receive federal loans.

+In a statement to NPR, DeVry's senior director of university relations, Donna Shaults, wrote:

+DeVry University is deeply committed to student success and has oriented our whole organization around helping people compete in a complex and changing labor market.
+As today's announcement calls out, any student claims date back to advertising that was used between 2008 and 2015, predating DeVry's establishment as an independent institution with a new Board and leadership.

 The pressure to help defrauded borrowers has been building

-The department has been under enormous legal and political pressure to help defrauded students.
-Much of that pressure began in June 2019, when the Project on Predatory Student Lending sued the Trump Education Department (Sweet v.
+The Education Department has been under enormous legal and political pressure to help defrauded students.
+Much of that pressure began in June 2019, when the Project on Predatory Student Lending sued then-President Donald Trump's Education Department (Sweet v.
 DeVos), demanding that it process the claims of more than 200,000 borrowers who said they had been defrauded by their colleges.

 "We don't think their evidence was fairly considered, and we certainly don't think that they received an adequate explanation of why their claims were denied," says Eileen Connor, director of the Project on Predatory Student Lending and lead attorney for the plaintiffs.

 That case, now Sweet v.
-Cardona, as well as the borrower defense backlog, have been hanging over the Biden administration like the sword of Damocles.
+Cardona, as well as the borrower defense backlog, has been hanging over the Biden administration like the sword of Damocles.
 According to federal data, more than 85,000 applications were awaiting adjudication in January 2021, and another 137,000 had been denied based on DeVos' interpretation of the rule.
-Wednesday's announcement not only helps the department make a dent in that backlog, but it also allows the Biden administration to take credit for loan relief efforts that a trial or settlement in the Sweet case likely would have compelled.
+Not only does Wednesday's announcement help the department make a dent in that backlog, but it also allows the Biden administration to take credit for loan relief efforts that a trial or settlement in the Sweet case likely would have compelled.

-Over the past year, Biden's Education Department has made modest progress reducing that backlog – announcing in June it would approve another 18,000 ITT Technical Institute borrowers and, in July, more than 1,800 claims from students at a trio of smaller schools.
+Over the past year, Biden's Education Department has made modest progress reducing that backlog, announcing in June that it would approve another 18,000 ITT Technical Institute borrowers and, in July, more than 1,800 claims from former students at a trio of smaller schools.

-But the most recent federal data on borrower defense claims show the backlog, as of the end of September, was actually higher (nearly 88,000) than it was when Trump left office.
+But the most recent federal data on borrower defense claims shows the backlog, as of the end of September, was actually higher (nearly 88,000) than it was when Trump left office.